awesomephant/blog/work/bama-s21.md

 This recipe produces a design space with a huge number of variables.
 I tend to think the way to get a handle on a space like this is to build tooling to explore it so I did.
 If you hit **T** on your keyboard, you'll see the little control window I used to find the set of parameters that produce the right effect.

-{% include fig.liquid, src: "/assets/bama-controls.png", alt: "Browser screenshot showing control panel overlaid on website"%}
+{% include "fig.liquid", src: "/assets/bama-controls.png", alt: "Browser screenshot showing control panel overlaid on website"%}

 I also built a page to [produce printed labels for the show](https://bama.hs-mainz.de/sose21/labels/).
 The labels are generated from the same markdown files as the rest of the site, so the two should always be in sync.
 I got the idea from this from [MoMa's wall label generator](https://www.systemantics.net/portfolio/1351_moma_wall_label_generator). [^1]